 Chapel and the Biblical Tradition.
 This element educates students in an appreciation of the Bible and knowledge of the Anglican tradition.
 Regular worship in the Chapel of St Augustine is provided and each student is encouraged to develop a serious moral and spiritual perspective on life.

 The ‘Value of the Term’ Program.
 The Prep school follows the nine ‘Values for Australian Schooling’ education program, which is supplemented by a focus on a value/theme of the term, across all learning areas in Years 3 – Year 6.
 Classes explore explicit values and the ethical questions pertinent to those values.

 Ethics Education lessons are lessons which focus on ethical questions that may be related (although not always) to the Value of the Term.
 Ethics focuses on the exploration of ethical dilemmas and incorporates some age appropriate exploration of the discipline of Philosophy.
 Questions are explored in whole class or group discussions, often drawing on the content of children’s literature.

 Students explore the concepts of right and wrong, rights and responsibilities, justice and injustice, and tolerance and intolerance.
 Students are encouraged to think for themselves and arrive at their own view, to accept responsibility for that view and to respect the views of others.
 Through these discussions students articulate their values and understand the values of the school.

-The Values and Ethics Programme in the Prep School explicitly incorporates the nine values for Australian schooling within the values framework for the school.
-The programme is taught by using a variety of different models, modes and strategies that meet the individual needs of students.
-The Values and Ethics at Pulteney Programme complements the Pastoral Care Programme.
+The Values and Ethics Program in the Prep School explicitly incorporates the nine values for Australian schooling within the values framework for the school.
+The program is taught by using a variety of different models, modes and strategies that meet the individual needs of students.
+The Values and Ethics at Pulteney Program complements the Pastoral Care Program.